I am currently teaching two modules: Math225 (Vector Calculus) and Math430 (Variational Calculus).

-Usually, the fastest way to reach me is via twitter @danielcolquitt.
+Usually, the fastest way to reach me with short questions is to use twitter @danielcolquitt.

 This course provides an introduction to vector calculus including vector differential operators, vector integrals, and the associated theorems.
-We will also consider the applications of vector calculus to various physical systems including fluid mechanics and electromagnetism.
-More information can be found here.
+We will also consider some applications of vector calculus to various physical systems including fluid mechanics and electromagnetism.

 In the same way that calculus is concerned with the extremisation of functions, variational calculus deals with the extremisation of functionals, or "functions of functions".
 Variational calculus underpins much of modern mathematical physics and applied mathematics.
 This module provides the fundamental background theory on variational calculus, which is accompanied by a range of physical examples.